zackforbing/ruby-submissions/1602/self-directed/josh_drew.md

 Notes:

-* Solid project
-* Testing isn't true end-to-end and there are some gaps in important functionality
-* Could use more instance methods instead of class methods
-* Great use of PORO to manage Spotify playlists and clean up controllers
+* Really solid tests at multiple levels of the app
+* Send over only 1 instance variable from controllers
+* Split out CSV creation and Importing to different classes
+* Would have benefitted from using background workers for uploads
+* Great final product

 **1. Completion**

-* 4: Developer completed all the user stories and requirements set by the client in timely manner.
+* **4: Developer completed all the user stories and requirements set by the client in timely manner.**
-* **3: Developer completed all the user stories and requirements set by the client.**
+* 3: Developer completed all the user stories and requirements set by the client.
 * 2: Developer completed most of the user stories and requirements set by the client.
 * 1: Developer completed the user stories and requirements partially.